rudresh051/Software-Testing-Resources/ManualTesting/1_TypesOfTesting.md

 maximum defects).

 ### Regression Testing (Release Candidate Testing)
-Testing the old features so that any new changes like adding a feature, modifying a feature, deleting a feature or fixing a defect might introduce a new defect in old features, to check that we do Regression testing on the old features.(Here we test the new changes first and then we test for old features, these old features are tested by looking into old test cases, which are already used earlier)
+**Testing the old features** so that any new changes like adding a feature, modifying a feature, deleting a feature or fixing a defect is not introducing a new defect in old features.

+To check that we do Regression testing on the old features.(Here we test the new changes first and then we test for old features, these old features are tested by looking into old test cases, which are already used earlier)

-Why Regression Testing - To check if new changes made has introduced any defect in old features or not.
+**Why Regression Testing** - To check if new changes made has introduced any defect in old features or not.

-**Types of Regresssion Testing**
+**Types of Regresssion Testing** -

-**Unit Regression Testing** - Testing only the changes made is called as Unit Regression testing(Here we test only new feature added, because we are sure it is not affecting old features).
+1. **Unit Regression Testing** - Testing only the changes made is called as Unit Regression testing(Here we test only new feature added, because we are sure it is not affecting old features).

+e.g. Addition of FAQ modules in a application for flipkart having Login, Add to cart, Search modules will not affect these.
+So I will be only doing Unit Regression Testing.

-**Regional Regression Testing** - Testing the changes made and the impacted modules affected because of this change is called as Regional Regression testing.
+2. **Regional Regression Testing** - Testing the changes made and the impacted modules affected because of this change is called as Regional Regression testing.
 **How do we know which all areas are impacted?**
-By doing impact analysis meeting, in this meeting we cross verify with Business Analyst and check which all areas(modules) are impacted because of this new change made.
+By doing **impact analysis meeting**, in this meeting we cross verify with Business Analyst and check which all areas(modules) are impacted because of this new change made.

-**Full Regression Testing** - If the new changes made is largely impacting other modules(more areas), we go for Full Regression Testing.
+3. **Full Regression Testing** - If the new changes made is largely impacting other modules(more areas), we go for Full Regression Testing.

 By conducting Full Regression Testing, we can save a lot of time.
+e.g. let's say 9 out 10 modules are impacted , then go for full Regression testing.

 Both Manual Testing and Automation Testing can be done for Full Regression testing.